MoreOutput/RockMUD/README.md

 * socket.io >= 1.0
 * Node > .12.X

-Some things Currently in 0.1.7:
+Some things Currently in 0.1.9:
 * Simple architecture with no whitelisting of commands
 * Character creation (Races, Classes, Stats, Passwords) and saving as json files.
 * Channels
 * Uniform way of scripting commands -- with permission checking
 * JSON areas
 * Command aliases defined client side.
-* Various 'standard' commands (ex: chat, who, look, help, score, save, title, quit, get, drop, say, kill)
+* Various standard commands (ex: chat, who, look, help, score, save, title, quit, get, drop, say, kill)
-* Basic Combat (kill <mob name>)
+* Basic Combat (kill <mob name>) (Combat round timer not tied into tick timers)
 * Inventory
-* Ticks (ex: regen, messages, autosave, and hunger/thirst)
+* Ticks (ex: regen, server messages, autosave, time, heartbeat, and hunger/thirst are all on their own timer)
-* Movement directions are not static
+* Movement directions are not static -- anything in a rooms exit array is a valid move.
+* Message Templates
+* Skill Example (see: bash)
+* AI

-#10000 feet up:#
+#From 10000 feet up:#
 All design/data elements of RockMUD must be either valid JSON or .js files.
 Please look at the current code and make an effort to match the style if you plan to submit a pull request.

 ##Core Modules, found in /src :##